UviDTE-UviSpace/uvispace-camera-fpga/README.rst

 * ip: ip cores common to all boards.
 * 5mpix-camera-calculator: excel sheet summarizing the rules in the user manual of the TRDB-D5M camera.

+Each folder contains a README.rst file that explains the organization of its content

 ========================
 Compilation instructions
 ========================